nrwl/nx/docs/generated/devkit/Workspace.md

 • `Optional` **neverConnectToCloud**: `boolean`

-Set this to false to disable connection to Nx Cloud
+Set this to true to disable connection to Nx Cloud

 #### Inherited from